andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 seconds flat!

-At that point, it was pretty unbelievable to me that what started out as a dream goal that we couldn't have reasonably completed on a supercomputer had, through successive revelations and insights building on each other one by one, could now be done in 3 seconds.
+At that point, it was pretty unbelievable to me that what started out as a dream goal that we couldn't have reasonably completed on a commercial PC had, through successive revelations and insights building on each other one by one, could now be done in 3 seconds.